shabbyrobe/xmlwriter/tester/README.md

 various readers did the job properly), and emit `<command>` elements that would instruct either of our two test binaries to rebuild the same XML as we started with?

 Enter the `testbuilder`.
 That's what that does.
-Pipe any XML file at all to it and it will create a test according the above spec:
+Pipe any XML file -- preferably UTF-8 encoded -- to it and it will create a test according the above spec:

     # make a test case from an XML file
     cat ctester/test/testbuilder/dtd-04-in.xml | ctester/testbuilder